salmataa/customer-purchase-prediction/README.md

 - Recency → Days since last purchase
 - Frequency → Number of transactions
 - Monetary → Total amount spent

-These features help quantify customer value and behavior.
+These features are widely used in industry to measure customer value and behavior.

 3. Model Development
 Two classification models were built and compared: